-Wendy Beckman (author of 8 Wonders of Cincinnati, Founders and Famous Families of Cincinnati and University of Cincinnati College of Nursing: 125 Years of Transforming Health Care) and also high school friend sent me this article by Holly Thomas, ‘Why do vegans attract such hatred?’
-(Saturday January 5, 2019).
+Wendy Beckman (author of 8 Wonders of Cincinnati, Founders and Famous Families of Cincinnati and University of Cincinnati College of Nursing: 125 Years of Transforming Health Care) and also a high school friend sent me this article by Holly Thomas, ‘Why do vegans attract such hatred?’
+(Saturday, January 5, 2019).
 And she just wrote…”Great article.”

 1. You can’t preach from an Ivory Tower.

 If you decide to become a vegan or move to a plant-based diet, there is a good chance you are going to be different than most of your friends and family.
 Learn that what may be healthy for you may not be healthy for everybody.
 If you find, as I did, someone who has an interest in a plant-based diet, engage them.
 I lost 30 pounds by getting off dairy and animal protein within a few months.